dva81/dva81.github.io/_posts/2024-07-23-advanced-pipeline-AzureDevOps.md

 ```

 ### Things did not go as planned
 Some things took more time than others.
-These types of things are an intricate maze of configurations and settings.
+These types configuration of things are an intricate maze of tools, tasks and settings.

+**The Git push did not work**
 The Git push did not work and I got a message the “authentication was not done properly”.
 I missed a setting in the Agent Job.
 [git - Azure Pipeline, Cannot prompt because terminal prompts have been disabled - Stack Overflow](https://stackoverflow.com/questions/64803872/azure-pipeline-cannot-prompt-because-terminal-prompts-have-been-disabled)
 ![image](https://github.com/user-attachments/assets/35fb26fc-d67a-4037-aab1-64c95ce31b3f)

+**Error Not a repo**
-Error Not a repo: This was because I cleaned the repo before filling it again.
+This was because I cleaned the repo before filling it again.
 I solved this with the GIT rm command.
 Which did not destroy the cloned repo.
 [Solved: fatal: Not a git repository (or any of the parent directories): .git (komodor.com)](https://komodor.com/blog/solving-fatal-not-a-git-repository-error/)

 **Unpack vs unzip does not make a difference.**
-What is strange is that the [Content_types].xml is not extracted in both cases and files in the root are placed in the folder ‘other’
+What is strange is that the [Content_types].xml is not extracted in both cases and files in the root are placed in the folder ‘other’.
+I lost some figering this out.
+However after packing the Solution, it does create the correct structure again…
 ![image](https://github.com/user-attachments/assets/36170d33-3513-4a48-965a-6a25f9335d15)

 ![image](https://github.com/user-attachments/assets/9ff41786-dcf3-49e2-809f-e3929c48a452)

 ![image](https://github.com/user-attachments/assets/0f476b28-d247-44d9-babf-87d688717027)

-However after packing the Solution, it does create the correct structure again…

-# Pack and drop branches
+# Pack and drop
+This pipeline gets the configuration items from the GITHUB repo and packs the Solution again to a managed solution. out of the box you cannot pack from unmanaged to managed and visa versa.
+The result is a deployable artifact that can be released to any environment.
+I did not show the deployment settings in the example.
+Check out my other article for that.
+You will need to incorporate all connections references and other dependancies like custom connectors.

 ![image](https://github.com/user-attachments/assets/e500ec17-0284-4b47-8b32-3191725d0e80)